-- •Remember to bring plenty of water to stay hydrated. - •Stay in the shade when possible to prevent heat stroke. - •Remember sunblock to protect your skin. - •Wear sunglasses to protect your eyes.
+- •Remember to bring plenty of water to stay hydrated. - •Stay in the shade when possible to prevent heat stroke. - •Remember sunblock to protect your skin. - •Wear UV blocking sunglasses. - •Do not dig large holes in sand.
+It may collapse and bury you.